wwng2333/beszel-docs/en/guide/additional-disks.md

+# Additional Disks

-# Monitoring additional disks, partitions, or remote mounts
+You can use Beszel to monitor disks, partitions, or remote mounts.

-The method for adding additional disks differs depending on your deployment method.

-The charts will use the name of the device or partition if available, and fall back to the folder name.
+The charts will use the name of the device or partition if available, and fall back to the directory name.
 You will not get I/O stats for network mounted drives.

 > [!TIP] Finding device information
 > Use `lsblk` to find the names and mount points of your partitions.
+>
-If you have trouble, set `LOG_LEVEL=debug` and check the agent logs.
+> If you have trouble, set `LOG_LEVEL=debug` on the agent and check the logs for the lines starting with `DEBUG Disk partitions` and `DEBUG Disk I/O diskstats`.

+The configuration differs depending on your deployment method.

-## Docker
+## Docker agent

-Mount a folder from the target filesystem in the container's `/extra-filesystems` directory.
-For example:
+Mount a folder from the target filesystem in the container's `/extra-filesystems` directory:

 ```yaml
 volumes: